bitfocus/companion-module-renewedvision-propresenter/README.md

 <br><br>

 ## 📝 Change Log:
+### v2.5.1 (Companion Beta Build)
+- (New) Supports targeting multiple groups in 'Specific Slide In A Group' action.
+- (New) New Action to generate a random number and store in module variable current_random_number.
+- (BugFix) Force refresh with 'presentationCurrent' after first connection is authenticated (to ensure we alway have presentationPath)
+- (Update) minor update to tooltip text in some actions
+- (Minor Fix) Move self.updateVariable('current_presentation_path', String(objData.presentationPath)) to case 'presentationTriggerIndex':
+- (BugFix) Added missing self.updateVariable('current_presentation_path', objData.presentationPath) in case 'presentationCurrent':
+- (New) Action to generate random numbers and store in new "current_random_number" variable.
+- (Update) Indexes in most actions support variable input.
+- (Bugfix) Bug fix for adding/subracting time to timer with negative value.
+- (Bugfix) Group Slide bugfix (added missing foundSlide Check)

 ### v2.5.0 (Companion Beta Build 3822)
 - Added this README.md
 - (New) Updated config UI to make more user friendly.